-In the first experiment technical, the Isolation Forest reaches a baseline balanced accuracy of 58.72 % in the detection of event-related bee sounds.
+The results in table IV show that across all experiments, the Random Forest is a strong upper boundary that is not reached by the unsupervised AE and Isolation Forest models.
+In the experiment technical, the Isolation Forest reaches a baseline balanced accuracy of $58.72\,\%$ in the detection of event-related bee sounds.
 This baseline is surpassed by both AEs, with the AE trained on the PCA features reaching 68.90 %.
-The Random Forest model reaches both the highest balanced accuracy score, 98.41 % and the highest F1 score on the anomalous class, 95.00 %.
+The Random Forest model reaches both the highest balanced accuracy score, 98.41 % and the highest F1 score on the anomalous class, 95.00 \%.
 In this experiment, the winter samples present in our dataset might provide an additional challenge for the auto encoding models.
 While the automated systems are running year-round, bee colonies change their behaviour in the winter months [25].
 In listening tests, we found that while bees can still be heard humming, they do so with strongly decreased intensity.
 We suspect that the limited amount of winter data is not sufficient to let the AEs learn this as normal behaviour.
 Conversely, collecting more samples from the winter and the transition period should improve the models' performance.

-The second experiment, pre-swarm is the most challenging of the three experiments, as the results (c.f. table IV) show.
+The second experiment, pre-swarm is the most challenging of the three experiments, as the results in table IV show.
 Here, the baseline Isolation Forest model is not able to discern the bee's everyday behaviour from the pre-swarming one.
-The AE models fare better, both reaching a balanced accuracy around 60 %, but come with a low recall of just over 20 %.
+The AE models fare better, both reaching a balanced accuracy around 60%, but come with a low recall of just over 20%.
 The Random Forest model reaches a higher balanced accuracy of 76.42%.
 The challenge in this experiment can be attributed to two factors: First, in contrast to sudden swarming events, there is only a minor difference between constant bee-humming and pre-swarming behavior, though sound signals indicative of an upcoming swarm are known in the literature [26, 27].
-Second, labeling a 15-minute duration preceding a known swarming event as pre-swarm data may not be adequate since the pre-swarming phase can commence much earlier.
-This could result in a situation where numerous samples from the pre-swarm phase are included in the class other.
-Increasing the amount of pre-swarming approaches to improve the performance.
+Second, labeling a 15-minute duration preceding a known swarming event as pre-swarm data may not be adequate since the pre-swarming phase can commence much earlier, resulting in a situation where numerous samples from the pre-swarm phase are included in the class other.
+Increasing the amount of pre-swarming data while adapting the labelling process seem to be promising approaches to improve the models' performances.